In this article:

 How Does a Payday Alternative Loan Compare to a Payday Loan?

 Payday loans are one of the most expensive ways to borrow money.
-Payday lenders typically charge a flat fee for every $100 you borrow—$15, for example, on a loan with a two-week term.
+Payday lending partners typically charge a flat fee for every $100 you borrow—$15, for example, on a loan with a two-week term.
 This might seem small at first, but it's equivalent to nearly a 400% annual percentage rate (APR).

 Aside from being expensive, payday loans can also be inconvenient.
 You'll need to pay back your payday loan by your next paycheck, which can be a challenge if you have other bills to manage.
 If you can't pay the loan back, you may be able to extend it, but you'll likely be charged another fee to do so.
 Accumulating fees can lead to a debt cycle that's hard to recover from.